h2r/baxter_face_tracking_demos/README.md

 # baxter_face_tracking_demos
-This demos was created Brown University's h2r Human to Robots Laboratory.
+This demos was created at Brown University's h2r Human to Robots Laboratory.

 A collection of face tracking demos for baxter.
 To run, you need to have Ein, which you can find here https://github.com/h2r/ein.